-Import anticipated costs using a Microsoft Excel file
+Import anticipated costs from an Excel file

-To import anticipated costs from Microsoft Excel, you must select the Itemized Breakdown method of documenting anticipated costs in Settings > Feature Settings > Procurement.
+To import anticipated costs from Microsoft Excel, you must select the Itemized Breakdown method of documenting anticipated costs in Settings () > Feature Settings > Procurement.

 If you change the method of documenting anticipated costs, any existing anticipated costs will be deleted.

-Prepare a Microsoft Excel file for import
+Prepare an Excel file for import

 1. Open a blank Microsoft Excel spreadsheet or download the sample file.